-- 6. Public Comment.
+6. Public Comment.
 The Project Sponsor has participated in various community group meetings with the Tenderloin Community Benefit District, Tenderloin Housing Clinic, Tenderloin Housing Action, Tenderloin Neighborhood Development Corporation, San Francisco Housing Coalition, Kelly Cullen Community Center, Tenderloin Community School, and Community Benefit District.
 To date, there has been concern raised over the lack of affordability, setbacks to adjacent properties, the amount of community outreach, the use of the ground floor retail uses, and concern over the original project submittal which included a SRO residential hotel conversion component.
-The Department has received 3 letters expressing concerns about the Project, one letter in support of the Project, and one letter requesting a continuance to allow for greater community outreach.
-It should be noted that the Project as proposed no longer includes the SRO residential hotel conversion. - 7.
-Planning Code Compliance: The Commission finds that the Project is consistent with the relevant provisions of the Planning Code in the following manner: - a.
-Floor Area Ratio (Section 124).
-The floor area ratio (FAR) limit as defined by Planning Code Section 124 for the Downtown General Commercial District is 6.0 to 1.
+The Department has received 72 letters expressing concerns about the Project and five letters in support of the Project.
+It should be noted that the Project as proposed no longer includes the SRO residential hotel conversion.